amnaarriyas/ColorPalattesTHH3/README.md

 - Modify the **UI** in `styles.css`.
 - Change **palette display logic** in `PaletteGenerator.js`.
 - Improve **error handling** for API failures.
+- Enhance the **copy-to-clipboard feature** for better user experience.

 ---